rlivingsus/misc/AllBooks.md

 - MacDonald, Eileen: Shoot the women first
 - Mackintosh, Clare: The Last Party
 - Mack, Katie: The End of Everything
 - Magary, Drew: The Hike (ebook only?)
+- Mailer, Norman: The Naked and the Dead
 - Majumdar, Simon: Fed, White and Blue
 - !!! ~~Malerman, Josh Bird Box~~
 - Manansala, Mia: Tita Rosie's Kitchen Mystery Series (3) 1) Arsenic and Adobo